-- Activity 3.2.1: Eestablishment and management of horticultural crops; - Activity 3.2.2: Design and establish irrigation systems for horticulture crops (overhead, furrow or drip irrigation); - Activity 3.2.3: Develop vegetable nursrie, gardens and apiary units.
+Activity 3.2.1: Eestablishment and management of horticultural crops;

+Activity 3.2.2: Design and establish irrigation systems for horticulture crops (overhead, furrow or drip irrigation);

+Activity 3.2.3: Develop vegetable nursrie, gardens and apiary units.

-Figure 14: Horticultural activities undertaken by few farmers but limited with sufficient irrigation water exercise in the proposed project ser in-ariu areas Location Nzega, Igunga, Manyoni, and Bahi Issues Reduced productivity of livestock and poultry due to prevalence of pests and diseases, limited availability of water, pasture and feeds.
-Low institutional and community capacity on skills and knowledge for improved management of livestock under harsh semiarid and climate change conditions.
+Figure 14: Horticultural activities undertaken by few farmers but limited with sufficient irrigation water

+Figure 15: Limited water supply and infrastructure for livestock observed during the consultation exercise in the proposed project semi-arid areas Location Nzega, Igunga, Manyoni, and Bahi Issues Reduced productivity of livestock and poultry due to prevalence of pests and diseases, limited availability of water, pasture and feeds.
+Low institutional and community capacity on skills and knowledge for improved management of livestock under harsh semi- arid and climate change conditions.
 Brief Activities Establish poultry and livestock demonstration units, and Construction of livestock water drinking points to serve for community livestock herds; Adaptation Benefit At least 40% Increased resilience of livestock as a result of increased access to fodder, water and improved diseases and pests' control to village community livestock herds.
-At least 30% increased household nutrition and income from adoption the developed model for improved crops -poultry, fish and livestock complementarity for climate change adaptation and resilience.
-Budget USD) 36,000
+At least 30% increased household nutrition and income from adoption the developed model for improved crops -poultry, fish and livestock complementarity for climate change adaptation and Budget USD) resilience.
+36,000 Duuger (SD) 50,000